awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Enabling.md

 +  [CreateDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) \(Multi\-AZ DB cluster\)
 +  [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) \(Multi\-AZ DB cluster\)

 When you turn on Performance Insights, you can optionally specify the amount of time, in days, to retain Performance Insights data with the `PerformanceInsightsRetentionPeriod` parameter\.
-Valid values are 7 \(the default\) or 731 \(2 years\)\.
+You can specify `7`, *month* \* 31 \(where *month* is a number from 1–23\), or `731`\.
+For example, if you want to retain your performance data for 3 months, specify `93`, which is 3 \* 31\.
+The default is `7` days\.
+For more information about retention periods, see [Pricing and data retention for Performance Insights](USER_PerfInsights.Overview.cost.md)\.